‘Resolve the problems of our deaths? Sounds like something from a bad movie. What problems?’ I queried, echoing the words of the Presence.

 ‘While you were asleep?’
 I asked.

 ‘You were married?’
 Sasha asked.

 ‘Yes, Sasha, I was married.
-No, Jane, she put something in my whisky, which I drank at some point during the evening.
+No, Jane, she put something in my whiskey, which I drank during the evening.
 I died later.’

 ‘Did she get caught?’
 Sasha asked.